richorama/richorama.github.io/_posts/2020-08-14-event-driven-map.md

 Likewise we can provide the same technique for zooming, adding/removing layers, displaying/hiding popups, etc...

-It means we end up with a map component that looks like this (simplified example):
+It means we end up with a map component that looks like this (simplified example) which doesn't require any props:

 {% highlight js %}
 class MapComponent extends React.Component {